Radomir Antić: Return to Real Oviedo

-FC Barcelona
+Barcelona

 After taking a year-and-a-half-long break from coaching, Antić took over Barcelona mid-season in late January 2003 on club president Joan Gaspart's initiative following the sacking of Louis van Gaal.
 Antić took the reins with the team occupying the 15th spot in La Liga standings with only 23 points from 20 league matches (six wins, five draws and nine losses), but well placed in the Champions League second phase with two wins from as many matches.
 The club's league position was so weak that mere top-flight survival was put forth as Antić's immediate goal.
 On the other hand, in Champions League, the expectations were substantial.
 Some press outlets reported that his six-month €600,000 contract with Barça was incentive-based, stipulating an automatic one-year extension at the end of the season if the club qualifies for the following season's Champions League based on the domestic league finish (top-four).

 Antić immediately brought in Juan Pablo Sorín from Lazio.
 He also started giving regular first team appearances to young goalkeeper Víctor Valdés as well as throwing another youngster, Andrés Iniesta, into the first team.
 Additionally, Antić moved Xavi further up the field, just behind the line of forwards, thus freeing him up from the defensive duties he had under Van Gaal, which allowed the diminutive midfielder to fully showcase his creativity.

 Antić managed to stabilize the squad and lead it to a sixth-place Liga finish, ensuring UEFA Cup qualification.
 His record with the club in the season since taking over was nine wins, six draws and three losses.
 In the Champions League, under Antić, Barça dominated their group in the Second Group Stage throughout February and early March, which gave the team a much needed confidence boost for the rest of the season on all fronts.
 In fact, just his third match in charge of Barça was an important Champions League clash at home versus Inter Milan that the Catalans ended up winning 3–0, thus marking the coach's return to the Champions League after six years and also extending the team's win streak to 11 consecutive Champions League matches, breaking the previous record by A.C.
 Milan.
 Antić's Barcelona, however, lost in extra time of the quarter-final to Marcello Lippi's Juventus.

 On 23 June 2003, it was announced by new club president Joan Laporta that the optional second year in Antić's contract would not be activated, and Frank Rijkaard was appointed in his place.